fhk-jp/Faraz-Khan-Portfolio/FinalProjectPart2.md

 ## Reflection:

 Overall, I really enjoyed hearing people's ideas and quickly realized how difficult this topic is to visualize.
-I will do my best to make sure it is clear and concise and plan to meet with Professor Goransen over the next two weeks to get his feedback.
-I realized the value in seeking feedback from others because that were obvious to me were not as obvious to them.
+The feedback I received pushed me to think more critically about my message and be intentional about my design.
+I will do my best to make sure that my story is clear and plan to meet with Professor Goransen over the next two weeks to get his feedback.
+I realized the value in seeking feedback from others because things that were obvious to me were not as obvious to them.
 I also liked their candidness, even though they were my friends.
 I am looking forward to continuing working on this!